wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-privileged-identity-management-roles.md

 - Administrador de usuários
 - Administrador de senha

-Para obter mais informações sobre funções do Office 365, o Exchange Online, Sharepoint Online e Skype for Business, clique aqui.[Atribuindo funções administrativas no Office 365](https://support.office.com/pt-BR/article/Assigning-admin-roles-in-Office-365-eac4d046-1afd-4f1a-85fc-8219c79e1504?ui=pt-BR&rs=pt-BR&ad=US)
+Para saber mais sobre funções do Office 365, do Exchange Online, do SharePoint Online e do Skype for Business, acesse [Atribuindo funções de administrador no Office 365](https://support.office.com/pt-BR/article/Assigning-admin-roles-in-Office-365-eac4d046-1afd-4f1a-85fc-8219c79e1504?ui=pt-BR&rs=pt-BR&ad=US).

 <!--**PLACEHOLDER: The above article may not be the one we want since PIM gets roles from places other that Office 365**-->